seehuhn/go-pdf/font/NOTES.md

 The font data is embedded via the `FontFile3` entry in the font descriptor, and the `Subtype` entry in the font file stream dictionary is `CIDFontType0C`.

-The `Encoding` entry in the font dictionary specifies a CMap which describes the mapping from character codes to CIDs.
+The `Encoding` entry in the font dictionary specifies a PDF CMap which describes the mapping from character codes to CIDs.
 If the CFF font is CID-keyed, *i.e.* if it contain a `ROS` operator, then the `charset` table in the CFF font describes the mapping from CIDs to